ntwilson/SafetyFirst/README.md

 ## SafetyFirst

 This is an opinionated library for avoiding partial functions primarily for F# (also for C#).
+This library aims to provide alternative options for using partial functions, but doesn't prevent the use of partial functions.
+If you want compiler help to disallow partial functions from F#, you might be interested in the add-on package, [SafetyFirst.Strict](https://www.nuget.org/packages/SafetyFirst.Strict/).

 ### Overview